-Content Standards 7.EE.B.4 Use variables to problems in real-world corresolve problems.
-7.EE.B.4a Solve word prob + q) = r, where p, q, and r forms fluently.
-Compare an the sequence of the operational the sequence of the operational the sequence of the operational solve word prob q &lt; r, where p, q, and r are read on the property in the context of the sequence of the context of the sequence of th represent quantities in mathematical problems and text, and construct simple equations and inequalities to lems leading to equations of the form $px + q = r$ and $p(x are specific rational numbers.
-Solve equations of thesealgebraic solution to an arithmetic solution, identifyingions used in each approach.lems leading to inequalities of the form px + q > r or px + aational numbers.
-Graph the solution set of the inequalityext of the problem.$ Explanations Solve mathematical problem and algebraic expressions a ms and problems in real-world context using numerical nd equations.
+Content Standards problems in real-world consolve problems.
+7.EE.B.4a Solve word problems q) = r, where p, q, and r forms fluently.
+Compare and the sequence of the operational the sequence of the operation.
+7.EE.B.4b Solve word problems lems leading to inequalities of the form px + q > r or px + ational numbers.
+Graph the solution set of the inequality Explanations Solve mathematical problems and problems in real-world context using numerical and algebraic expressions and equations.
 Content Limits Rational numbers Context Context is allowed.
-Sample Tas sk Demands Common Item Formats Students will be required inequality for an unknown v l to solve an equation or value, without context. (a, b) Students will be required inequality that models the solution. (a, b) to create an equation or situation, and then find the Students will be required to construct an algebraic equation or inequality that models a word problem. (a, b) Equation Response Graphic Response Multiple Choice Response Multi-Select Response Students will be required to graph the solution set of an inequality. (b) Students will be required to interpret the solution set of an inequality in the context of the problem. (b)
+Sample Tas sk Demands Common Item Formats inequality for an unknown v Students will be required I to solve an equation or value, without context. (a, b) to create an equation or situation, and then find the Students will be required to construct an algebraic equation or inequality that models a word problem. (a, b) Equation Response Graphic Response Multiple Choice Response Multi-Select Response Students will be required to graph the solution set of an inequality. (b) Students will be required to interpret the solution set of an inequality in the context of the problem. (b)